faboo8/ontology-matching/README.md

 </p>

-is used although this might not be the best for probabilistic models.
+is used although this might not be the best for probabilistic models (relevant for self-built models).

 However, pre-trained as well as models trained from texts disregard semantic similarity e.g. cat <-> feline.
 Thus a similarity measure using [WordNet](https://wordnet.princeton.edu/) is implemented.
 So far I'm using a maximum similarity approach using the Wu & Palmer similarity (more info [here](http://search.cpan.org/dist/WordNet-Similarity/lib/WordNet/Similarity/wup.pm)) since it worked well with the data I'm working on.
 In the future I want to use the weights from the inverse document frequency (similar to [here](https://nlpforhackers.io/tf-idf/)) but I haven't worked out the kinks yet.